8 Creative Ways to Add Abstract Texture to Your Next Painting

 5. Stenciling

-Again, you dont need to buy expensive stencils.
-Make your own stencils by using thicker weights of paper, cardboard or more plastic materials.
+Again, you don’t need to buy expensive stencils.
+Make your own stencils by using thicker stencil paper, cardboard or plastic materials.
 Use your imagination, or create a stencil from a design you’ve found by lightly drawing it, and then carefully cutting it out using an Exacto knife.

-Scrapbookers have gadgets specifically made for creating these cut-outs, which start at $15-20 and go up from there.
-Also, keep the extra pieces that you do cut out—you may find use for them later.
+Remember to keep the extra pieces you cut out—you may find use for them later.

 6. Cutting and Carving

-Carving works well before painting color on top, so that you get a complete shadow and highlight effect, or you can carve out layers after your paint or glaze has dried, to remove some color.
+Carving works best before painting color on top, so that you get a complete shadow and highlight effect.
+If you carve out layers after your paint or glaze has dried, you’ll remove some color.

 7. Sanding